-Leonardo S. Borlini is Assistant Professor of International law in the Department of Legal Studies at Bocconi University.
+Leonardo S. Borlini is Associate Professor of International Law in the Department of Legal Studies at Bocconi University.
 He received his Ph.D in International Law and Economics from Bocconi University in 2009 and his LL.M from the University of Cambridge in 2007.
 He served the Legal Department of the International Monetary Fund as technical assistance expert between 2011 and 2012 and he is currently member of the United Nations Academic Initiative Against Corruption and Guest Researcher for the G20 Research Centre on International Cooperation Regarding Persons Sought for Corruption and Asset Recovery established by the G20 at the Beijing Normal University.
 He consulted the World Bank, the Inter-American Development Bank and the United Nations Office on Drugs and Crime (UNODC), the European Commission, the Council of Europe.
 He is mainly interested in public international law, international economic law, EU law and international legal co-operation against transnational crimes (focus: corruption, money laundering and terrorism financing, organized crime).